This was another “Monkey” themed food we served at my daughter’s Monkey Party!

 - 3 Tablespoons milk

 - Sift dry ingredients together

-- After shortening is completely cut in, add bananas, egg, and oats and blend together well.
+- After shortening (or butter) is completely cut in, add bananas, egg, and oats and blend together well.

 - Spoon drops onto cookie sheet and bake at 400 F for 8-10 minutes